kamm-h/SIEM/README.md

 Lastly, to aid in determining the types of attacks the company faced, we created dashboards to display useful visualizations of our searches.

-*From analyzing the logs, we determined that the Windows servers suffered a Brute Force attack and the Apache servers suffered a DDoS attack.
+*From analyzing and comparing the logs, we determined that the Windows servers suffered a Brute Force attack and the Apache servers suffered a DDoS attack.

 **This repo only includes screenshots of the dashboards and logs we created